4d49/object-inspector/README.md

 - Vector3, Vector3i
 - Enum
 - Flags
+- Typed/Untyped Arrays and PackedArrays
+- Dictionary
+- Category, Group and Subgroup

 # Installation:
-1. Clone this repository to `addons` folder.
+1. `git clone` this repository to `addons` folder.
 2. Enabled `Object Inspector` in Plugins.
 3. Add `ObjectInspector` node to the scene.
-4. Profit.
+4. Apply the example theme to the `ObjectInspector` node.
+5. Done!

 # License
-Copyright (c) 2023 Mansur Isaev and contributors
+Copyright (c) 2022-2024 Mansur Isaev and contributors

 Unless otherwise specified, files in this repository are licensed under the MIT license.
 See [LICENSE.md](LICENSE.md) for more information.